teresachenec/ao3wrapped/README.md

 ```
 If you're on a macOS then do `pip3` instead of `pip` like `pip3 install requests`.

 Then open `ao3wrapped.py` and the first two lines will have `username` and `password` variables.
 Enter your ao3 username and password.
-Save.
+There are options to scrape your history instead of your bookmarks, as well as to change the year.
+Save your changes.

 Run the program like this:
 ```